NavicoOS/ac2git/README.md

   + Populate the transaction and commit it into git. _(The populate here is done with the recursive option but without the overwrite option.
 Meaning that only the changed items are downloaded over the network.)_.
   + Repeat loop until done.

+#### Transactions method (work in progress) ####

+This method attempts to iterate over the depot transaction by transaction and generate the most correct git conversion possible.
+It is not compatible with other methods mentioned above and is currently planned to only be capable of converting the entire depot.
+If this method is used the finalize step doesn't need to be performed as the repository should already have the correct merge points.
+It is work in progress and is not ready for use just yet.
+Watch this space.

 ### The result ###

 What this script will spit out is a git repository with independent orphaned branches representing your streams.
 Meaning, that each stream is converted separately on a branch that has no merge points with any other branch.